-Focusing on the kernel in the time integral, one can find that Eq.~(\ref{errorTh}) provides a unified perspective to demonstrate the essences and constraints of various quantum control protocols, such as the stimulated Raman adiabatic passage~\cite{Vitanov2017Stiumlated} and the quantum holonomic transformation~\cite{Sjoqvist2012Nonadiabatic,Liu2019Plug}.
-In the stimulated Raman adiabatic passage, the Hamiltonian~(\ref{Ham1}) is slowly varying with time, i.e., $\dot{\Delta}_a(t),\dot{\Omega}_a(t),\dot{\Delta}(t),\dot{\Omega}(t)\approx0$.
-Suggested by Eqs.~(\ref{Mu0Inverse}) and (\ref{Mu12Inverse}) and their time derivative, it is found that $\dot{\theta}_0(t),\dot{\alpha}_0(t),\dot{f}_1(t),\dot{\phi}(t),\dot{\alpha}(t),\dot{f}(t)\approx0$.
-The off-diagonal elements $|\mathcal{M}_{kn}|$, $k\neq n\in\{1,2,3\}$, can then become zero under such an adiabatic control.
+Focusing on the kernel in the time integral, one can see that Eq.~(\ref{errorTh}) provides a unified perspective of the essences and constraints of various quantum control protocols, such as the stimulated Raman adiabatic passage~\cite{Vitanov2017Stiumlated} and the nonadiabatic holonomic transformation~\cite{Sjoqvist2012Nonadiabatic,Liu2019Plug}.
+In the stimulated Raman adiabatic passage, the main Hamiltonian~(\ref{Ham1}) itself is slowly varying with time, i.e., $\dot{\Delta}_a(t),\dot{\Omega}_a(t),\dot{\Delta}(t),\dot{\Omega}(t)\approx0$.
+According to Eqs.~(\ref{Mu0Inverse}) and (\ref{Mu12Inverse}) and their time derivatives, this suggests that $\dot{\theta}_0(t),\dot{\alpha}_0(t),\dot{f}_1(t),\dot{\phi}(t),\dot{\alpha}(t),\dot{f}(t)\approx0$.
+The off-diagonal elements $|\mathcal{M}_{kn}|$, with $k\neq n\in\{1,2,3\}$, can then become vanishing under such an adiabatic condition.
 In essence, the adiabatic control is the limiting case to the correction mechanism (1) such that the time integral is divided into infinite segments and the error can be self-corrected in each segment.
-The system, however, is fragile to decoherence under the greatly extended exposure to the environment and the adiabatic path is expected to fail.
-Under the parallel-transport condition for all the three paths in holonomic transformation~\cite{Sjoqvist2012Nonadiabatic,Liu2019Plug}, i.e., $\dot{f}(t)=0$, $|\mathcal{M}_{12}|$ and $|\mathcal{M}_{13}|$ in Eq.~(\ref{errorTh}) will be vanishing. $|\mathcal{M}_{23}|$, however, cannot be cancelled due to the component proportional to $\dot{\phi}$.
-Thus it proves that the system under the holonomic transformation is significantly sensitive of to the systematic errors~\cite{Jing2017Non,Zheng2016Comparison}.
+The system, however, is sensitive to decoherence under the much extended exposure to the environment and the adiabatic path is expected to fail.
+Under the parallel-transport condition for all three paths in holonomic transformation~\cite{Sjoqvist2012Nonadiabatic,Liu2019Plug}, i.e., $\dot{f}(t)=0$, which enforces $\dot{\alpha}(t)=0$ via Eq.~(\ref{Mu12Inverse}), $|\mathcal{M}_{12}|$ and $|\mathcal{M}_{13}|$ in Eq.~(\ref{errorTh}) will be vanishing. $|\mathcal{M}_{23}|$, however, cannot be canceled due to the term proportional to $\dot{\phi}(t)$.
+Thus it justifies that the holonomic transformation is significantly sensitive to the systematic errors~\cite{Jing2017Non,Zheng2016Comparison}.
 Shortcuts to adiabaticity omitted the role of the path-dependent global phases~\cite{Vitanov2017Stiumlated} in state transfer.
-However, we find that they can be used as an additional degree of freedom for the robust quantum control.
+Nevertheless, we find that they can be used as an explicit degree of freedom for robust quantum control.

-In sharp contrast to the necessary condition $\dot{f}(t)=0$ for the holonomic transformation, our error-correction condition in Eq.~(\ref{OptGeneral}) can be reduced to a sufficiently large $|\dot{f}(t)|$ under the assumption that $\dot{f}_1=0$.
-With no loss of generality, one can simply set
+In sharp contrast to the strict condition $\dot{f}(t)=0$ for the full-rank holonomic transformation, our dynamical-correction condition in Eq.~(\ref{OptGeneral}) can be attributed to a sufficiently large $|\dot{f}(t)|$ under the assumption that $\dot{f}_1(t)=0$.
+With no loss of generality, we can simply set

 or